 Sweet and Sour Green Bean and Water Chestnut Salad

 This green bean salad has a great blend of flavours and textures; it's a great side salad or addition to any salad assortment.
-Lasts for a week in the refrigerator.
-It's only 1 Weight Watchers PointsPlus per 1/2 cup (100g) serving, so you can tuck into it guilt-free.
+Lasts for up to a week in the refrigerator.

 - 1 pound Green Beans